TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

       create such tags.
-Although it is an RFC violation and IMAP clients and servers are supposed to be strict, imaplib nonetheless continues to allow such tags to be created for backward compatibility reasons, and as of Python 3.6, handles them if they are sent from the server, since this improves real-world compatibility.
+Although it is an RFC violation and IMAP clients and servers are supposed to be strict, imaplib nonetheless continues to allow such tags to be created for backward compatibility reasons, and as of Python 3.6, handles them if they are sent kutoka the server, since this improves real-world compatibility.

 .. method:: IMAP4.subscribe(mailbox)